 - take reasonable steps to ensure that each of its subsidiaries that is not an ADI complies with the above requirements as if the subsidiary were an ADI.

-As a result of the recent Royal Commission into Misconduct in the Banking, Superannuation and Financial Services Industry, it has been proposed that BEAR will be replaced by the Financial Accountability Regime (FAR).
-The Treasury released a Proposal Paper on 22 January 2020, which proposes to extend the remit of BEAR to all APRA-regulated industries and their senior executives.
-The objectives and essential structure of BEAR will be retained in FAR, but major changes are proposed including:
+As a result of a Royal Commission into Misconduct in the Banking, Superannuation and Financial Services Industry, it has been proposed that BEAR will be replaced by the Financial Accountability Regime (FAR).
+The Treasury released a Proposal Paper on 22 January 2020, which proposed to extend the remit of BEAR to all Australian Prudential Regulation Authority (APRA)-regulated industries and their senior executives.
+The objectives and essential structure of BEAR will be retained in FAR, but major changes were proposed including:

 - FAR will be jointly administered by APRA and ASIC;